August 12, 2019

 Bess stands in the doorway of the house and thanks God for giving her the gift of Jan.
 The townsfolk affirm her spiritual side, albeit in a decidedly more sober cadence.
 The all-male chorus that looms throughout in black garb and stiff-brimmed hats (costumes by Christine Crook), deliver bleakly beautiful hymns of devotion and admonition.
 Mazzoli’s dense, ambivalent choral harmonies, threaded together with her restlessly febrile orchestrations, are one of many unfolding marvels in this 2016 score.
 Conductor Jonathan Khuner led a performance of keen-edged, expressive amplitude.

 All honeymoons come to end.
 To the sound of a clangorous metallic beat, Jan must return to his job on the offshore rig.
 Bess’s heartache is understandable, sympathetic.
 But as Royce Vavrek’s libretto gradually and artfully discloses, there’s more to Bess’s state of mind than lovesick loneliness.
-The careful attentions of her mother (the rueful soprano Kristin Clayton, touched with a Scottish lilt) and sister (mezzo Kindra Scharich, all tender empathy) recalibrate and deepen the narrative.
+The careful attentions of her mother (the rueful soprano Kristin Clayton, touched with a Scottish lilt) and sister-in-law (mezzo Kindra Scharich, all tender empathy) recalibrate and deepen the narrative.
 Bess, it seems, has emotional and psychological problems that predate her meeting and falling in love with Jan.

 Like von Trier’s controversial film, the operatic version of Breaking the Waves is frank about its subject matter.
 There’s sexual violence, some nudity and euphemism-free dialogue.
 But there’s nothing sensational or exploitive in any of it.
 Bess and Jan’s phone-sex scene, for example, is so realistically done and musically terse that the listener feels both the power and limitations of fantasy in sex and human relations more broadly.